taskrabbit/forklift/readme.md

 ## Transformations

-Forklift allows you to create both Ruby transformations and script transformations
+Forklift allows you to create both Ruby transformations and script transformations.

 - It is up to the transport to define `exec_script`, and not all transports will support it.
-Mysql can run `.sql` files, but there is not an equivielent for elasticsearch.
+Mysql can run `.sql` files, but there is not an equivalent for elasticsearch.
 - `.exec` runs and logs exceptions, while `.exec!` will raise on an error.
 For example, `destination.exec("./transformations/cleanup.rb")` will run cleanup.rb on the destination database.
-- Script files are run as-is, but ruby transformations must define a `do!` method in thier class and are passed `def do!(connection, forklift)`
+- Script files are run as-is, but ruby transformations must define a `do!` method in their class and are passed `def do!(connection, forklift)`

 ```ruby
 # Example transformation to count users